cr0wnctf/cr0wnctf.github.io/_posts/2018-11-29-seccon_ghostkingdom.markdown

 Upon visiting the website we can see a webpage saying 'FLAG is somewhere in this folder'.
 Well if we can get read access/Code execution of some sort on the web server we'll know where to look, how kind.

 Visiting the link directs us to what appears to be the real challenge site.
 We can register and login.
 Trying to register with the same username and password throws an error: 'Do not use Joe-password'.
 This seemed suspicious at first, who is Joe?
 What does he want?
 Are his passwords a particularly poor choice?
-Either way it doesn't really make sense, any swiftly moved on slightly more confused at the world.
+Either way it doesn't really make sense, anyway we swiftly moved on slightly more confused at the world.

 After registering and logging in we are presented with three options: